vaginessa/dns-wiki/Home.md

 Important Information
 ---------------------

+Before you submit any issue report via the integrated AFWall+ option - or here on our GitHub page, you maybe first read the following stuff which may solve already solve your problems or questions.

 * Our official [[FAQ]] helps to solve the most known problems and questions.
+* Our [official issue tracker](https://github.com/ukanth/afwall/issues) here on GitHub, please always make a search before you open another ticket.
 * [Changelog](https://github.com/ukanth/afwall/blob/master/Changelog.md) describes changes in each new version of AFWall+.
-* [[CustomScripts]] contains the beginnings of a user manual.
-Some questions about working with iptables might be answered here, it also contains some predefined scripts you can use (Copy into a .txt file, rename .txt extension to .sh).
+* [[CustomScripts]] for advanced users only.
+Some questions about working with iptables scripts might be answered over there, it also contains some predefined scripts templates and examples you can use.
 * [[Apps leak user privacy data during boot]] contains background information about how to solve the 'Data leakage' during boot problem.
 * [[Android kernel traffic]] contains background information about the Android OS & Kernel generated traffic.